The Stonewall Celebration Concert

 The Stonewall Celebration Concert is the debut studio album by Brazilian singer Renato Russo, released in 1994.
 The album had a sale of 250,000 copies in the first year of its release.
-It was one of the first Brazilian albums to be totally recorded with computers. and it sees Russo covering English-language songs by Madonna, Bob Dylan, Nick Drake, Billy Joel, among others.
+It was one of the first Brazilian albums to be entirely recorded with computers. and it sees Russo covering English-language songs by Madonna, Bob Dylan, Nick Drake, Billy Joel, among others.

+For his performance in the album, he was voted Best Singer by the APCA in 1994.

 Background and planning

 Russo took inspiration from a Nick Drake album to create his solo debut.
 Because the economical moment was favorable, the label gave him total freedom to create his material.

 The original plan was to do a special show with Russo singing accompanied by Carlos Trilha on the piano in order to raise funds to the Ação da Cidadania Contra a Fome, a Miséria e Pela Vida (Citizen Action Against Hunger and Poverty and for Life) campaign, created by Herbert de Souza, who died in 1997 of AIDS-related issues.

 After an initial performance at actor Marco Nanini's house and after listening to Trilha's keyboard programming for the show, Russo decided to register the project in studio while keeping its fundraising objectives towards that campaign.

 48 songs were prepared for the album, but only 21 made it to the final track list.
 Four had to be cut in the last minute due to a 70-minute limitation imposed by the CD factory; these were later released on the posthumous solo album O Último Solo (the source says 30 of the 48 songs were disposed of).

 Russo believed he was the only one to know "Cathedral Song" at that time, but singer Zélia Duncan released her self-titled debut album that same year and it contained a Portuguese-language version of it.